-7.1 As the Council's Public Private Partnership (PPP) and similar contracts move a year closer to expiry there is reduction of £3.692 million in the outstanding long-term liability.
+- 7.1 As the Council's Public Private Partnership (PPP) and similar contracts move a year closer to expiry there is reduction of £3.9 million in the outstanding long-term liability. - 7.2 Despite maintaining the Treasury Strategy of delaying longer term borrowing whilst interest rates remain high it was appropriate towards the end of the financial year to take some very short dated long term borrowing to the value of £20 million.